ergoplatform/ergodocs/docs/dev/stack/appkit.md

 ## Appkit

-AppKit provides methods for the following
+AppKit provides methods for the following.

 - Fetch data from Ergo Explorer API
 - Interact with Ergo Node, both public and private methods
 - Build transactions and sign them
-- Helper methods to handle cryptographics like calculating PK addresses from secrets
+- Helper methods to handle cryptographic like calculating PK addresses from secrets

 [Appkit: A Library for Polyglot Development of Ergo Applications](https://github.com/aslesarenko/ergo-appkit) has an idiomatic Java API and is written in Java/Scala.
 It is a thin wrapper around core components provided by the ErgoScript interpreter and Ergo protocol implementations which are written in Scala.
-It is published on [maven repository](https://mvnrepository.com/artifact/org.ergoplatform/ergo-appkit) and cross compiled to both Java 7 and Java 8+ jars.
+It is published on [maven repository](https://mvnrepository.com/artifact/org.ergoplatform/ergo-appkit) and cross-compiled to both Java 7 and Java 8+ jars.

-Using Appkit Ergo applications can be written in one of the languages supported by GraalVM (i.e. Java, JavaScript, C/C++, Python, Ruby, R) and using this library applications can communicate with Ergo nodes via unified API and programming model provided by Appkit.
-In addition Appkit based Ergo applications can be compiled into native code using native-image ahead of time compiler and then executed without Java VM with very fast startup time and lower runtime memory overhead compared to a Java VM.
-This is attractive option for high-performance low-latency microservices.
+Using Appkit, Ergo applications can be written in one of the languages supported by GraalVM (i.e. Java, JavaScript, C/C++, Python, Ruby, R) and using this library, applications can communicate with Ergo nodes via unified API and programming model provided by Appkit.
+In addition, Appkit based Ergo applications can be compiled into native code using native-image ahead of time compiler and then executed without Java VM with very fast startup time and lower runtime memory overhead compared to a Java VM.
+This is an attractive option for high-performance, low-latency microservices.

 ### Tutorials